Posted by Jon Krouner on Mar 21, 2018 9:53:59 AM

 Like B vitamins, iodine is commonly found in prenatal vitamins due to its developmental benefits.*

-Diindolylmethane (DIM) is a powerful antioxidant that supports optimal estrogen metabolism.
-A compound found in many cruciferous vegetables, DIM helps the liver balance “good” and “bad” estrogen metabolites.
-As a result, DIM helps reduce the problems associated with a hormonal imbalance.
-DIM has also been shown to help manage weight.
+Diindolylmethane (DIM) is a powerful free-radical fighter that supports optimal estrogen metabolism.* A compound found in many cruciferous vegetables, DIM helps the liver balance “good” and “bad” estrogen metabolites.* As a result, DIM helps address problems associated with a hormonal imbalance.* DIM has also been shown to help manage weight.*

 Are your patients complaining of exhaustion from everyday activities?
 That could be due to a lack of iron.
 This essential mineral is a key component of hemoglobin, which is responsible for transporting oxygen throughout the body.